tekartik/sqflite/README.md

   // ...

-  // commit but the actual commit will happen when the transaction is commited
+  // commit but the actual commit will happen when the transaction is committed
   // however the data is available in this transaction await batch.commit();